afullhart/KGClimateClass/README.md

 ee.Authenticate()
 geeusername = 'andrewfullhart' #Enter your GEE username. ee.Initialize(project='ee-' + geeusername)
+#ee should be initialized before importing geekgcc.
+import geekgcc
 ```
 The last line of code assumes the default project name assigned by Earth Engine.
 If some other project name is used, modify the code accordingly.
 The web browser log-in steps may assist with creating and choosing a project, or a project may be created using the online ee code editor.